 However, when the IRS audits taxpayers, the agency may ask for proof of a person's permanent state residency and part-time residency to verify that the person was only in the state part-time and permanently lives in another state.

-To prove full-time or permanent residency in a state a person must have a driver's license, voter's registration, be sending children to school in a state, have purchased property in a state or have primary bank accounts in a state, according to TurboTax.
+To prove full-time or permanent residency in a state a person must have a driver's license, voter's registration, be sending children to school in a state, have purchased property in a state or have primary bank accounts in a state.
 The IRS considers state residency temporary if you have not lived in the state for at least six months.
-If you rent in one state and own property in another, the state where you rent is considered a temporary residence, according to TurboTax.
+If you rent in one state and own property in another, the state where you rent is considered a temporary residence.

 Not Included In Permanent Residence

 A person is not a permanent resident of a state if the person is an out-of-state student who lives in a dormitory or a student-owned apartment.
 Patients in hospitals are also not considered residents, and neither are those who stay in hotels or motels.
 Members of the military who live in barracks or housing are also exempt from permanent residency in a state.
-Renting a property for less than six months does not establish permanent residency in a state, according to the Massachusetts Department of Revenue.
+Renting a property for less than six months does not establish permanent residency in a state.